BeauSaunders/Unity-Thumbnail-Generator/README.md

 2. Right click on the prefab you want to screenshot

-3. Near the bottom of the pop-up menu select 'Custom Tools\Generate Prefab Thumbnail'
+3. Near the bottom of the pop-up menu select 'Stow Studios/Tools/Generate Prefab Thumbnail'

 4. Your generated thumbnail will be placed in the same directory as your prefab.